PanagiotisDrakatos/Lightweight_IoT_Crypto_Library/README.md

 |<h6>Scalability</h6>|<p>Multi platform programming languages system scales easily with no downtime.</p>|
 |<h6>Reliability</h6>|<p>Ensure the reliability of Diffie Hellman Key  based the model  designed to guide policies for information     security within an organization, the well known as CIA(Confidentiality,Integrity,Availability).  </p>  |
 |<h6>Performance</h6>| <p>Performance High throughput for both Server and Client, at the Higher layers of the OSI Reference    Model(Application Layer ) that  provide constant performance. </p>                          |

+#Philosophy
+<p>The<b>Light_IoT_CryptoDevice </b> philosophy is to provide small, robust tooling for companies to adopt Bring your own device (BYOD) which is refers to the policy of permitting employees to bring personally owned devices (laptops, tablets, and smart phones) to their workplace, and to use those devices to access privileged company information and application with secure </p>

 <h2>Python Manual</h2>
 ```Python